AtidaTech/contentful-lib-helpers/README.md

 - `verbosityLevel` - (optional, default `1`) the level of console logging verbosity to use.
 See [verbosityLevel](#-verbositylevel).
 - `forbiddenEnvironments` - An array of environment IDs that are protected and cannot be deleted.
 Default protected environments: `master`, `staging`, `uat`, `dev`.

-Note: the function has the `verbosityLevel` as second parameter, instead of the last one. this is to allow using the default value for `forbiddenEnvironments`, hance protecting the production and testing environments.
+Note: the function has the `verbosityLevel` as second parameter, instead of the last one.
+This is to allow using the default value for `forbiddenEnvironments`, hence protecting the production and testing environments.

 #### Return Value
 The function returns true if the environment was successfully deleted, false otherwise.